khalid-naami/khalid-naami.github.io/blog/2026-04-15-using-gamma-exposure-to-time-trades.md

 ## Conclusion

 Timing the market is impossible if you are relying on guesswork or lagging technical lines.
-However, when you use **Gamma Exposure**, you are no longer guessing.
+However, when you use <a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">**Gamma Exposure**</a>, you are no longer guessing.
 You are simply reading the order book of the market makers.

 By using tools like the 3D Gamma Surface provided by **Dashboard Options**, you can align your trade timing with the inescapable, mathematical reality of institutional hedging.